ThunderFly-aerospace/TFSLOT01/README.md

 Sensor requires firmware with modifications from the [`tf/aspdimu`](https://github.com/ThunderFly-aerospace/PX4Firmware/tree/tf/aspdimu) branch.
 GitHub [pull-request](https://github.com/PX4/PX4-Autopilot/pull/18593) into PX4 master is currently created.
 The airspeed recalculation model should be included in the next stable release.
 Alternatively, you can temporarily applicate [this](https://github.com/PX4/PX4-Autopilot/compare/master...ThunderFly-Aerospace:tf/aspdimu) patch.

+### Configuration
+TFSLOT01 contains specific profil.
+Therefore it requires different convernig model.
+This is done by setting parameter CAL_AIR_CMODEL to 3 (Venturi effect based airspeed sensor).
+Setting the wrong profile can cause measuring negative values.

 ## Calibration